gary-archer/oauth.cloudnative.deployment/README.md

 Then trust the root certificate authority at `certs\mycompany.ca.pem`.\
 This is done by adding it to the macOS system keychain or Windows local computer certificate store.

-Then login with these details:
+Then sign in to the Single Page Application with these details:

 | Field | Value |
 | ----- | ----- |